IBN5101/azure-database-migration132/README.md

 - The initial project setup was very simple and smooth.
 I definitely spent more efforts into personlizing the brand-new VM.
 As for SQL server and SSMS, the installation process took longer than expected.
 - The production database restoration ran into a problem: I was unable to select the destination folder inside my user's Desktop.
 Workaround: placing the project folder directly on `C:\` folder.
+- Setting up and connecting to the Azure SQL Database was easy.
+Schema migration and Data migration took significantly longer than I had expected.

 ## License